 Box Bug - Gonocerus acuteangulatus

 Length 11 to 14 mm.
 A relatively large reddish-brown squashbug, distinguished from the commoner Coreus marginatus by the narrower abdomen and more pointed lateral extremities of the pronotum.
-Nymphs have a green abdomen.
+Nymphs have a green abdomen which can become dull red late in the season.

 It is exploiting different foodplants, and has been found on hawthorn, buckthorn, yew and plum trees.